 In this lecture we concentrate on warm- and cold fronts and show how we can analyze them with help of CM thinking.Go to Webcast..

 Cyclogenesis and occlusion cloud bands are common meteorological phenomena which are tightly connected.
-While “cyclogenesis” is a process, describing the development of a low centre, which can last from few hours to several days, are the occlusion cloud bands the result of this cyclogenesis process.
+While “cyclogenesis” is a process, describing the development of a low centre, which can last from few hours to several days, the occlusion cloud bands are the result of this cyclogenesis process.
 Occlusion cloud bands differ from cold and warm front bands because of their history as well as their physical status.